 Every year CSPF typically awards between $150,000 and $200,000 in small grants to California’s state parks, governmental entities or nonprofit organizations working to protect, enhance and preserve our parks.
-These grants, referred to as “discretionary grants,” are awarded four times a year through a competitive process.
+These grants, referred to as “discretionary grants,” are awarded three times a year through a competitive process.
 Discretionary grants primarily support four of CSPF’s core areas of interest: Volunteer Efforts and Recognition, Education and Interpretation, Natural and Cultural Resource Protection, and Capacity-Building.

 - Recruitment, training and recognition of volunteers